axelsavizky/finance-chat/README.md

 #### Unfinished tasks
   - I didn't do any bonuses
   - The bot is not finished.
 It's almost done but I had a problem with WSS communication.
 When you try to send a message to it, it finish the execution with an error of protocols
   - I didn't test anything.
 I think that a feature is not finished until you test it, so this point makes me really sad.
-I ran out of time and i couldn't test anything.
+I ran out of time and i couldn't do it.

 #### Other comments